royaltm/node-ip2location/README.md

 Notes
 -----

-This module was tested on Linux (x64) and MS Windows (x64 and x86) with node 0.8, 0.10, 0.11, 0.12 and io.js.
+This module was tested on Linux (x64), OS X, FreeBSD and MS Windows (x64 and x86) with node 0.8, 0.10, 0.11, 0.12 and io.js.

 Licence